 CAGEPOTATO.COM: So I’ve been playing your Rampage Punch app for the past few days and I was wondering, could this game actually help the keyboard warriors of the world improve their punching power?

 Rampage: “I’m sure it will help a lot of people.
 It’s just basically a game showing you where [your punching power is] at.
 You might need to go back and work on it some more if you’re not getting high numbers.”

-What does it take for a person not to eagerly anticipate the next time one of his favorite fighters competes?
+When does a person not eagerly anticipate the next time one of his favorite fighters competes?
 When that fighter should have retired years ago due to the damage he’s endured over the years.
-That’s the way I’ve feel each time Kazushi Sakuraba gets a new match — not with excitement, but with genuine concern for his well-being.
+That’s the way I’ve feel each time Kazushi Sakuraba gets a new match — not excited, but filled with genuine concern for his well-being.
 The legendary “Gracie Hunter” may be the best MMA fighter the warrior-nation of Japan has ever produced, but he’s lost four fights in a row, hasn’t won a bout since 2009, and has suffered enough beatings for 12 lifetimes.
 (This guy knows what I’m talking about.)

 What makes Saku’s situation worse is that so many of his early losses were the result of savage abuse at the hands of much larger opponents (Wanderlei Silva, Mirko Cro Cop, Ricardo Arona, etc.), leaving him completely broken down at the age of 42.
 Sakuraba competed just once in 2011 — getting choked out at Dream 17 by unheralded Brazilian prospect Yan Cabral — and has yet to fight this year, while venturing back into pro wrestling just to stay active.